We are often asked what are the quick and cost-effective means of obtaining an hourglass figure.

 The use of shaping garments is very common for both genetic girls and CD and TG woman.
 These garments can become very costly however, we have some products that can save you from spending the big bucks for great shaping garments.
 Focus on the 3 features below to achieve a perfect hourglass figure.

-- Bust – round and in proportion to chest
+- Bust – round and in proportion to the chest

 - Waist – thinner than hip and bust